The Hong Kong Rugby Sevens is the territory's premier sports event in the annual calendar.

 More Hong Kong Sevens Events, Parties, Carnivals, Entertainment

-Sevens events for 2023 will be announced as the date of the tournament approaches.
+Sevens events for 2024 will be announced as the date of the tournament approaches.
 These are the events that have been held in the past for reference.
-We will update this page as the tournament approaches and events are announced/confirmed.
+We will update this page as events are announced/confirmed.